nddcap/home/README.md

-ads , q entangled retirement ; easy tomorrow retirement ;
-  - citizens retirement autodrive , selfdriving fire ; early auto self retire funds dirt simple braindead zombie easy FIRE retirement funding

-## Dirt Simple Zombie Easy Mechanical Retirement Funder
+timing notice for partial withdraw ; liquid. ...

-### Topline return
+### Topline

-17% per year is the target.
+17% per year is the return target.

 Subtract 2-3 points for tax, 0.12 for commissions (etc.), and 0.7 for management = appprox **14% cash return**.
 Every year.
 (Similar to pre-tax S&P for the prior 15 years -- [Officialdata.org](https://www.officialdata.org/us/stocks/s-p-500/2010?amount=100&endYear=2026))